MichalOpoka/ecfr/cfr/title-45-Public-Welfare/subtitle-B-Regulations-Relating-Public-Welfare/chapter-XXV-Corporation-National-Community-Service/part-2522-AmeriCorps-Participants-Programs-Applicants/subpart-E-Evaluation-Requirements/section-2522.520.md

 ##### § 2522.520 What special terms are used in this subpart? #####

-Link to an amendment published at 89 FR 46034, May 28, 2024.Link to a correction published at 89 FR 66615, Aug.
-16, 2024.

 The following definitions apply to terms used in this subpart of the regulations:

-(a) *Approved application* means the application approved by the Corporation or, for formula programs, by a State commission.
+(a) *Approved application* means the application approved by AmeriCorps or, for formula programs, by a State commission.

 (b) *Community beneficiaries* refers to persons who receive services or benefits from a program, but not to AmeriCorps members or to staff of the organization operating the program.